mlegere1323/SenseWeather/README.md

 Following this, you'll only need to use the joystick on the sense hat to use the program.

 Note the top pixel row is the menu, where each colored pixel represents a menu option.
 You can scroll through the menu by moving the joystick left or right.
+Make a selection by pressing in on the joystick.

 ## **The Menu Options:**
 ### OH "Outdoor HUD"